 Only a few sites represent Zone 2; nevertheless, a noteworthy change from Zone 1 is apparent.
 Macrofossils of most upland and riparian trees have disappeared.
 Arboreal pollen also declined.
 Elements of prairie continue and some weeds increase in abundance.
-The $\delta^{13}$ C values increase about 2/mil and remain steady.
+The δ^{13} C values increase about 2 per mil and remain steady.
 Phytoliths of C4 grasses increase at the top of this zone.

-These changes suggest a distinctly drier climate between 8500 and 5800 yr B.P.
-Studies of the 1930's droughts show that the prairie vegetation became much less dense and more patchy, giving room for weeds to become established.
+These changes suggest a distinctly drier climate between 8500 and 5800 yrs B.P.
+Studies of the 1930's droughts show that the prairie vegetation became much less dense and more patchy, giving room for weeds to become established (Weaver, 1968; Tomenek and Hulett, 1970).
 Streams were generally undergoing aggradation early in this zone, becoming stable towards the end, and alluvial fans were aggrading throughout Zone 2.

-A major change in Zone 3 (5800-3100 yr B.P.) is that there is a marked increase in the abundance of riparian trees, including boxelder, elm, willow, green ash, and cottonwood.
+A major change in Zone 3 (5800-3100 yrs B.P.) is that there is a marked increase in the abundance of riparian trees, including boxelder, elm, willow, green ash, and cottonwood.
 Pollen and plant macrofossils of prairie and weedy plants continue to be present in Zone 3, and only oak was present as a macrofossil.
-Phytoliths of $C_4$ plants are slightly more prominent than in Zone 2, and the $\delta^{13}$ C values fluctuate significantly during this interval.
+Phytoliths of C_4 plants are slightly more prominent than in Zone 2, and the $\delta^{13}C$ values fluctuate significantly during this interval.

-Zone 4 (3100-2700 yr B.P.) marks another distinct interval.
-Upland trees remain absent, but all riparian trees disappear except elm.
+Zone 4 (3100-2700 yrs B.P.) marks another distinct interval.
+Upland trees remain absent, and all riparian trees disappear except elm.
 In contrast, most other elements increase strikingly.
 These include many prairie, weed, wetland, and aquatic species.
-Charcoal is abundant in this zone, and $\delta^{13}$ C values are at their peak, indicating an abundance of C4 grasses.
-Phytoliths of the chloridoid group of C4 plants (which include grama grasses and buffalo grass of the mid-short grass prairie) decline, but those of panicoid C4 plants increase.
+Charcoal is abundant in this zone, and δ^{13} C values are at their peak, indicating an abundance of C4 grasses.
+Phytoliths of the chloridoid group of C4 plants (which include grama grasses and buffalo grass of the midgrass-shortgrass prairie) decline, but those of panicoid C4 plants increase.

 The increased abundance of many macrofossil taxa and the increase in charcoal suggests that fires were more common at ca. 3100-2700 yrs B.P., allowing more runoff and increased deposition of plant remains.
 The disappearance of all riparian elements except elm, which is a late-successional tree, suggests that climatological and hydrological factors prevented the establishment of early succession on sandbars of cottonwood and willow for a few hundred years.
-One hypothesis is that flow was generally low in spring and early summer, allowing spring establishment on sand bars.
+One hypothesis is that flow was generally low in spring and early summer, allowing spring establishment on sandbars.
 Occasional large floods may have occurred in Zone 3, providing fresh sand for willow, cottonwood, and other early successional plants to colonize reworked sandbars.
 In Zone 4, floods may have been smaller and droughts more frequent, favoring late-successional elms.
-The absence of new sand bars would make it more difficult for willow and cottonwood to germinate.
-The loss of most tree species along with the increase in diversity and abundance of prairie plants indicate a warmer and/or drier climate at this time.
+The absence of new sandbars would make it more difficult for willow and cottonwood to germinate.
+The loss of most tree species and the increase in diversity and abundance of prairie plants indicate a warmer and/or drier climate at this time.
 Valley-floor surfaces were stable at this time, but alluvial fans were aggrading.

-The return of oak and basswood along with forest-floor herbs and riparian trees, and the decline of prairie and weed species occurs in Zone 5 (2700 yr B.P.-present).
-Values of $\delta^{13}$ C decline sharply at the base of this zone, but no other analyses in this interval were done except for a post-settlement sample.
+The return of oak and basswood, along with forestfloor herbs and riparian trees, and the decline of prairie and weed species occurs in Zone 5 (2700 yrs B.P.-present).
+Values of δ^{13} C decline sharply at the base of this zone, but no other analyses in this interval were done except for a post-settlement sample.
 Chloridoid-group phytoliths increased and panicoid decreased in this basal sample.
-These data suggest that climate had become cool and moist enough to support some trees, and provide enough shade for some forest-floor herbs.
+These data suggest that climate had become cool and moist enough to support some trees that provide enough shade for some forest-floor herbs.